Breastfeeding is best

 Is breastfeeding good for babies with special needs?

-Talk to your health care provider or lactation consultant about breastfeeding your baby with special needs.
+If your baby has health conditions like these, you may need extra help to make breastfeeding work.
+Your health care provider, your baby’s provider or a lactation consultant can help you and your baby learn to breastfeed.
 A lactation consultant is a person with special training in helping women breastfeed.

 Is any amount of breastfeeding good?